First Sir Peter Carr Award - winners announced

 Both the winners and partnerships shortlisted for the award (up to five in total) will also receive access to a range of support including mentoring, networks, personal development and improvement skill-building and opportunities to attend events during the year.

-As part of this we are very pleased to be able to offer tickets for up to five shortlisted pairs to attend the upcoming International Forum on Quality and Safety in Healthcare taking place from 26 – 28 April 2017 in London.
+As part of this we also offered tickets to shortlisted pairs to attend the International Forum on Quality and Safety in Healthcare which took place in April.
 This is one of the world’s largest conferences for healthcare professionals committed to improving patient care and their safety.

 Why was the award created?